 - 4 GB

-Increasing from 200 MB to 500 MB and from 500 MB to 1 GB of data only costs an extra $1 per month, as well.
-So, 1 GB of data with unlimited minutes and free texts is just $14 per month.
+Increasing from 500 MB to 1 GB only costs an extra $1 per month.
+So, 1 GB of data with unlimited minutes and free texts is just $10 per month.

 Plans that offer more data and unlimited minutes with free texts cost: